greg-raven/grus/_posts/2019-05-09-new-poll-shows-concern-over-our-border-crisis.md

 Please take steps to combat border crisis.

 The results of the new Washington Post/ABC News poll came as no surprise to me; I know that there is a crisis on the Southern border and Congress is doing nothing to address it.
-The poll shows that 80% of adults are “seriously concerned” about the situation or consider it a crisis.
+The poll shows that 80% of adults are "seriously concerned" about the situation or consider it a crisis.

 The concern crosses party and ideological lines.
 Overall, 72% of Democrats are either seriously concerned or think it’s a crisis.
 Republicans are much more likely to consider the situation a crisis with 56% thinking so.
 Another 36% are seriously concerned about the situation.
 Of all registered voters, only 1% don’t see the border situation as a problem.